brainglobe/brainglobe.github.io/docs/source/blog/axolotl-atlas-added.md

 The BrainGlobe team re-packaged the data generated and made public by the original study, making it now possible to use the axolotl atlas within the BrainGlobe ecosystem.
 The atlas name is `unam_axolotl_40um`.

-Note that the reference image (as seen in Figure 1.) contains more than just the brain, so it will not be a good registration target for `brainreg`!
+Note that the reference image (as seen in Figure 1.) contains more than just the brain, so it may not be a good registration target for `brainreg`!

 ## How do I use the new atlas?